kabirsachdev7/cse15l-lab-reports/lab5.md

 $ touch -t 199708070230 written_2/

 ```
-Output: No output, but the access time of "dir" has been set to August 7, 1997 at 2:30 AM.
+This command will set the access time of "written_2" to August 7, 1997, at 2:30 AM.

 Source: https://shapeshed.com/unix-touch/
 ---